croketephji/pikwadraat/_exposities/interland_en.md

 Vladimir Groh & Yasuyo Nishida and Pavel Knapek (Cz) Mieke Everaet and Stijn Yperman (B)

-Start exposition on 25th of Semtember 2022 at 11 h.
+Start exposition on 25th of Semtember 2022 at 11 h
 The exposition runs until 9 oktober 2022 included.
 Open every Friday, Saterday and Sunday between 14h and 18h and after appointment the entire month of October.